heybenji/nationbuilder-scrolling-sections/README.md

 1. Create a new page with a scrolling layout, go to the dashboard and click _+ New page,_ and choose _Basic page._
 2. Once the page is created, click Settings in the horizontal tabs for the page (next to Content), and add the tag “Layout: Scrolling”
 3. Next click the Subpages tab and create a new subpage for each section that you want, and always leave the _Include in top nav_ option checked, as this is what allows you change the order in which the sections appear.
 4. Add a background.
-You add a background by selecting the “Settings” tab for the subpage you’re editing, then the "Social media" tab under that.
-Upload the image where it says “Thumbnail image for Facebook, etc.” and save.
+You add a background by selecting the _Settings_ tab for the subpage you’re editing, then the _Social media_ tab under that.
+Upload the image where it says _Thumbnail image for Facebook, etc._ and save.
 5. Once you’ve got all your sections, it’s time to order them.
-Edit the parent page that you created in step 1, and choose “Subpages” and then choose “Subnav pages.”
-Drag them into the order you want.
+Edit the parent page that you created in step 1, and choose _Subpages_ from it's tabbed menu and then choose _Subnav pages._ Drag them into the order you want.
 It should save the order automatically.